isaachinman/abroadwith-frontend/docs/architecture/caching.md

 If you take a look in `src/helpers/serverCache.js`, you will see a very basic implementation of an in-memory cache, with a list of routes to cache at the bottom.
 There are two special things going on: (1) only deliver cached content to logged-out users, (2) make sure the user is on the right locale site.
 Besides that it's really straightforward.

+This in memory cache helps us achieve TTFB of ~25ms in production for "public" pages.

 ## Abroadwith Data

 TODO